 - Set your Wi-Fi router's DHCP lease time to at least 2 hours.

-1. Make sure your network and router will work with Nest products
+1. Check that your router and network will work with Nest products

-In general, Nest products will work almost anywhere there’s a Wi-Fi signal.
-But there are a few things to keep in mind if you’re trying to connect to certain types of networks or routers.
+In general, Nest products work almost anywhere if there’s a Wi-Fi signal.
+But, there are a few things to keep in mind if you’re trying to connect to certain types of Wi-Fi networks or routers.

 Types of Wi-Fi networks that aren’t recommended or won’t work with Nest products